ukaznil/nft-market/README.md

 #### Other examples

-We have several example of usage in [samples.py](https://github.com/ukaznil/nft-market/blob/master/samples.py) for references.
+We have several examples of the usage in [samples.py](https://github.com/ukaznil/nft-market/blob/master/samples.py) for references.

 ### Available information